About The Australian Partner Visa Program

 This visa lets the de facto partner or spouse of an Australian citizen to stay in Australia permanently.

 Which Australian Partner Visa Are You Eligible For?

 Depending on your location at the time of application, you may be eligible for either the:

-- Partner Visa Subclass 820 (temporary) and 801 (permanent), if the applicant is applying from Australia; or the
+- Partner Visa Subclass 820 (Provisional Visa) and 801 (permanent), if the applicant is applying from Australia; or the

 - Partner Visa Subclass 309 (temporary) and 100 (permanent), if the applicant is applying from overseas.